8 Tool Maintenance Tips You Need to Follow

 Just a few simple steps can help keep your tools in great working condition.

 Run a few basic operations with a tool, paying close attention to warning signs like weaker than normal power levels, any sort of burning smell, and strange buzzes and noises coming from inside the tool.
-Any of these is a pretty strong indicator that there’s something off with your tool and it may require some extra attention.
+Any of these is a strong indicator that there’s something off with your tool and it may require some extra attention.

-Let Tools Cool Down
+Cool Down Periods

 Quality power tools are tough, durable machines made to cut, drill and chew through some pretty tough materials.
-But even the most well-made tools have a breaking point, and it’s important to recognize when you’re pushing a tool to or past its natural limit.
-If you’re performing a tough task like drilling into concrete and a tool has overheated, give it a break.
+But even the most well-made tools have a breaking point, and it’s important to recognize when you’re pushing a tool up to or past its natural limit.
+If you’re performing a tough task like drilling into concrete and a tool overheats, give it a break.
 Simply letting a motor cool off can go a long way toward making sure that your tools last.

 A tool failing is not always a sign that it should be thrown out or replaced with a newer model.
 Sometimes, all it needs is the replacement of an essential part, like a drive belt or a carbon brush.
 Many manufacturers have sections on their website dedicated to selling replacement parts.
 If you’re not comfortable replacing the parts yourself, some home improvement stores like The Home Depot offer tool repair services.